nottrobin/robinwinslow.uk/_posts/2013-06-22-a-rant-about-buffering.md

 However, they completely fail in their goal to make video playback smooth and flawless.
 Everyone I know of has had to pause Youtube video to try to build up a buffer.
 Youtube clearly think everyone is on a decent broadband internet connection (like [Google Fibre](https://fiber.google.com/)) - which is a bit silly given that even in America the average quality of broadband internet is not that high.

 Also, the Youtube player tries to make too many of these decisions for the user.
-Anyone who watches a lot of online video knows what a buffer is and would be able to control it well if they were given then chance.
+Anyone who watches a lot of online video knows what a buffer is and would be able to control it well if they were given the chance.

 The solution
 ===